 We all know the dangers of smoking and the benefits of quitting smoking.
-If you have found this page it is most likely because you are already thinking of quitting.
+If you have found this page it is most likely because you want to stop smoking.
 Quitting is not easy of for most people, but there are many things which you can do to support yourself to make the process much smoother and more likely to be successful.

-By incorporating a few natural treatments or remedies at the same time, you will significantly increase the odds that you will quit smoking for good, and decrease unpleasant symptoms while you are going through the withdrawal process.
+By incorporating a few natural treatments or remedies at the same time, you will significantly increase the odds that you will stop smoking for good, and decrease unpleasant symptoms while you are going through the withdrawal process.
 Natural aids include nutritional supplements, herbs, acupuncture, hypnotherapy, and meditation.
 These as well as other stop smoking aids are discussed in detail in the appropriate sections of this article.
 This Article is Part One, the other parts are separate articles.

 Part One: Understanding Addiction and Withdrawal